USADA: UFC split imminent amid McGregor saga

 The UFC and McGregor's team did not immediately respond to a request for comment Wednesday.

-Tygart wrote that USADA is unsure if the UFC will honor the six-month requirement for McGregor, since beginning next year the partnership between the two organizations will cease to exist.
-McGregor could end up fighting before the six months are up, in that instance.
+Tygart wrote that USADA is unsure if the UFC will honor the six-month requirement for McGregor, since beginning next year the partnership between the two organizations will cease.
+McGregor could end up fighting before the six months are up in that instance.

 "We are disappointed for UFC athletes, who are independent contractors who rely on our independent, gold-standard global program to protect their rights to a clean, safe, and fair Octagon," he wrote.
 "The UFC's move imperils the immense progress made within the sport under USADA's leadership."